Email Timeline

 Hotmail was then sold to Microsoft in December 1997 for a reported $400 million, and it joined the MSN group of services.
 Hotmail quickly rose in popularity as it was localized for different markets around the globe, and became the world's largest webmail service, with more than 30 million active members reported in February 1999.
 As mentioned before, Hotmail as a service ran on a mixture of FreeBSD and Solaris operating systems.

-Yahoo Mail was launched in 1997 as a webmail client, an alternative to Hotmail.
+Back to 1997.
+Yahoo Mail was also launched this year as a webmail client, an alternative to Hotmail.

 Lastly, a comment about Australia and sending email back in 1990.